 Brands that must - and dare to - change

 Consider MacDonald’s as an example.
 Back in 2007, and only in Europe, they waved goodbye to their iconic red branding and opted for green to promote an eco-friendly image.
-This wasn’t just about polishing their image; it was also about aligning with the growing global focus on sustainability.
-As Europeans became more conscious of environmental issues, McDonald’s internally shifted its policies on customer service and sustainable operations.
+Sure, there was a touch of image polishing involved here, but it was also about keeping pace with a world that was changing, along with evolving consumer needs and desires.
+Europeans were becoming increasingly focused on sustainability, and McDonald's responded by adjusting its internal policies on customer service and sustainable operations.

 Staples, the office supply giant, took a different approach in 2019.
 They didn’t just change a color or design.
 Instead, they launched what they called “a new logo for a new way of working.”
 The transformation was more than skin deep: their entire strategy shifted, broadening their focus beyond traditional offices to include dynamic, flexible home working.
 By offering new products, Staples repositioned itself in the market.
 They chose a modern logo that reflects who they are now and, more importantly, where they’re headed, all while staying true to their core: providing solutions for working life.